 Dr. Shah obtained BSME degree from Aligarh University in India, MSME from California State University, and PhD from University of Sunderland in UK.

-He is presently Director of Engineering Research Associates, a non-profit organization dedicated to advancement of engineering through research.
+He is presently Director of Engineering Research Associates, a non-profit organization dedicated to developing practically useable solutions to problems.